 - Your area of intended swing (your backswing or follow-through would hit it).

-If you're dealing with one of these, here's how you to take relief properly.
-First, establish the nearest point of complete relief – the closest spot where the condition doesn't interfere your your lie, stance, or your swing and also happens to not be near to the flag than flagstick and not to than the it was before the the olden days and that is something that is going to be helpful for other.
-From that point, you canthen measure oute one of a kind club - length (don’t do that with the driver, unless it’s actually a really great idea – maybe the hole you're playing is super skinny down there, and drop the ball within that areasdf.
+If you're dealing with one of these, here's how to take relief properly.
+First, establish the nearest point of complete relief – the closest spot where the condition doesn't interfere with your lie, stance, or your swing and also happens to not be nearer to the hole than your original spot.
+From that point, measure out one club-length and drop the ball within that area.

 Understanding the Consequences: Penalties in a Nutshell

 Knowing the rules is half the battle, the other half is understanding what happens when you get them wrong.
 The rules aren’t meant to be complicated traps, but simply a system for ensuring fair play.
-If you accidentally pick up your ball on the fairway when you aren't allowed to, just get ready for what lies ahead, aone-stroke penalty.
-That's assuming You'll also still have to to will you can do is that to replace the ball onto replace place the ball to its original sp spot beforeto before the before playing before that your other shot that you would like take .
+If you accidentally pick up your ball on the fairway when you aren't allowed to, you’ll receive a one-stroke penalty.
+You must also replace the ball to its original spot before playing your next shot.

 Final Thoughts

 So, can you pick up your golf ball on the fairway?
 As a default, no - you must play the ball as it lies.
-However, golf provides fair and reasonable exceptions for identifying your ball, for plugged lies, for interference from sprinklers and cart paths, and when "winter rules" have actuallybeen put in place by the course to give us a little help when the course sucks.
+However, golf provides fair and reasonable exceptions for identifying your ball, for plugged lies, for interference from sprinklers and cart paths, and when "winter rules" have been put in place by the course.